antvis/X6/CONTRIBUTING.md

 ### Style Guide

-tslint can help to identify styling issues that may exist in your code.
-Your code is required to pass the test from tslint.
+eslint can help to identify styling issues that may exist in your code.
+Your code is required to pass the test from eslint.
 Run the test locally by `$ yarn lint`.

 ### Commit Message Format